jimratliff/GenoMac-system/README.md

 The GenoMac-system repo is used and cloned exclusively by USER_CONFIGURER.

-GenoMac-system supports implementing configurations at the system level, i.e., settings that affect all users.
-These settings includes:
+GenoMac-system supports implementing configurations at the system level, i.e., configurations that affect all users.
+These configurations include:
 - installing Homebrew (and thereby git)
 - installing all CLI and GUI apps (both on or off the Mac App Store)
+- installing resources
-- installing font(s)
+  - font(s)
+  - screensaver(s)
+  - sound(s)
 - adjusting systemwide settings
   - setting the ComputerName and LocalHostName
   - setting a login-window message